Robot Code Basics

 Constants.java

 Sometimes, you'll have oddball constants that you need to access in multiple places in your code.
-Constants.java advertises itself as a place to sort and organize files.
+Constants.java advertises itself as a place to sort and organize these constants.

-• If a value is used once, just use a value.
+• If a value is used once, just use the value directly.
 This covers a lot of setup values like PID tuning values.

 • If your value is used repeatedly inside a subsystem, make it a private constant in that subsystem.
 This is common for conversion factors, min/max values, or paired output values